Crafting Orders and Recrafting Guide for Dragonflight

 Crafting Orders is a new system introduced in Dragonflight.
-To put it simply, it allows players to place a order for a piece of gear, weapon, consumable or even cosmetics.
+To put it simply, it allows players to place an order for a piece of gear, weapon, consumable, or even cosmetics.
 Other players, crafters, can then see the orders and proceed to fulfill them.
 While the explanation sounds easy, there is more to it.
-In the following sections you can get a better idea of how the system works, what are the limitations of it, and if it can be of use to you.
+In the following sections, you can get a better idea of how the system works, what are the limitations of it, and if it can be of use to you.

 Location of Crafting Order vendors

 Much like with Auction Houses, you need to talk with specific NPCs located in certain areas to access the Crafting Order user interface.
 There are 2 places where this can be done, one of them in Thaldraszus, Valdrakken, and the other one can be found in Ohn'Ahran Plains, Forkriver Crossing.

 Crafting Order Clerks in Valdrakken